kkyamada/bert-rbp/README.md

 	--num_gpu 4 \
 	--num_node 1
 ```
+## 3.3 Measure prediction performance
-Then, run the following script to compute the prediction performance of each BERT-RBP.
+Run the following script to compute the prediction performance of each BERT-RBP.
 Scores will be recorded as `eval_results_prediction.txt` file in the `$MODEL_PATH`.
 ```
 export KMER=3
 export MODEL_PATH=../datasets/TIAL1/finetuned_model